cogo-roadmaps/exhibits/README.md

 ### How to update display settings
 As setting configurations are controlled by **settings.json** simply modify the settings to pull from different CSVs located in the CSV folder. _Be sure to follow the following format in the settings.json or else it will error._

+### Display Video and Image Format
+Please be sure the video and image size is 1920 x 1080 or else the display won't show.
+It will go into an endless loop!!!!

 ### settings.json Format
 **Fields**
 `default_panic-` (REQUIRED) : set to `true` to turn all screens into panic mode and displays the `default_panic_url-`